 The Master of Science (MS) in Biosecurity and Disaster Preparedness - Management & Response provides specific competency-based training in areas such as terrorism response capabilities, fundamentals of infectious diseases, emergency response planning and crisis communication.

-The skilled instructors in the MS program utilize state-of-the-art online, distance-learning technologies to provide a comprehensive education designed to accommodate those whose busy schedules require flexible class hours and asynchronous interaction with other students and the faculty.
+The skilled instructors in the MS program use online, distance-learning technologies to provide a comprehensive education designed to accommodate those whose busy schedules require flexible class hours and asynchronous interaction with other students and the faculty.